 This guide gives you a practical system for Instagram Reels captions that perform on discovery and conversion:

-• Best-performing caption ranges (short, medium, long) with when to use each
+- Best-performing caption ranges with when to use each.

-• 3 repeatable frameworks you can hand to a team member or an AI tool
+- Three repeatable frameworks you can hand to a team member or an AI tool.

-• Real caption examples for B2B services, SaaS, creators, and ecom
+- Caption examples for B2B services, SaaS, and agencies.

-• A QA checklist to stop publishing “nice writing” that kills retention
+- A QA checklist that stops publishing “nice writing” that kills retention.

 Use the ranges, steal the templates, and keep the rule simple: write the first line like an ad headline, then only go long when the Reel created genuine curiosity that needs context, proof, or steps.